-The main difference is that plugin decorator is associated with a class and so its the resulting configuration.
+The main difference is that plugin decorator is associated with a class and so is the resulting configuration, which gets stored as the plugins attribute of dectate.App.config.
 The other difference is that we provide an identifier method in the action definition.
 These differences support configuration reuse, conflicts, extension, overrides and isolation.